drcscodes/drcs.codes/res/ai/slides/uncertainty.md

 In logic we have satisfiabilty: $M(\alpha)$ is the set of all possible worlds in which sentence $\alpha$ is true.

-In probability theory the set of possible worlds is a **sample space**, which must be mutually exclusive and exhaustive.
+In probability theory the set of possible worlds is a **sample space**, $\Omega$, which must be mutually exclusive and exhaustive (one and only one possible world must be the case).

 ```{=latex}
 $$